-In addition, financial management behavior is individual behavior related to good financial management, starting from cash, installment, savings, and finally investment management.
-These behaviors include acquisition, allocation, and the use of financial resources that are oriented towards several goals.
-This hierarchy of behavior depends on differences in financial resources among individuals.
-If the individual's income is not sufficient to meet financial obligations, perhaps she does not have the capacity to save [41].
+In addition, financial management behavior is individual behavior related to good financial management, starting from cash management then credit, savings, and finally investment management.
+These behaviors include the acquisition, allocation, and use of financial resources that are oriented towards several goals.
+This hierarchy of behavior occurs depending on differences in financial resources between individuals.
+If the individual income is not sufficient to meet financial obligations, then perhaps this individual does not have the capacity to save [41].